Kihumba/private-/D4+/Data Science/Optional Questions and Project Ideas/README.md

 8. Choose any area of the world in https://www.openstreetmap.org and use data munging techniques, such as assessing the quality of the data for validity, accuracy, completeness, consistency and uniformity, to clean the OpenStreetMap data for a part of the world that you care about.
 Choose to learn SQL or MongoDB and apply your chosen schema to the project.

-9. Kaggle Competitions
-- Compete seriously!
+9. Kaggle Competitions: Compete seriously!
 Seriously competing in a kaggle featured competition, trying to get the highest rank possible.
 Very intense, fun, and a great learning experience.